 While the preponderance of the evidence is the most prevalent standard, there are five other common standards of proof in Massachusetts.
 Here they are, ranked from the lowest standard to the highest:

 This standard applies in many law enforcement instances.
-For example, to stop a car, an officer must have reasonable suspicion.
-This is defined as “suspicion … grounded in specific, articulable fact and reasonable inferences [drawn] therefrom.”
+For example, an officer must have reasonable suspicion to stop a car.
+Reasonable suspicion is defined as “suspicion … grounded in specific, articulable fact and reasonable inferences [drawn] therefrom.”

 This is the standard usually applied in the Fourth Amendment’s search and seizure provision.
 According to the United States Supreme Court, probable cause exists where the evidence supports a reasonable inference that “there is a fair probability that contraband or evidence of a crime will be found in a particular place.”